jaysmkar/practice/README.md

 6. git push origin main -- push the changes to remote and generates the hexadecimal code for the same version of code

-For using the git you can also use the git commands through the github desktop but using git from terminal is the standard followed in industry.
+For using git you can also use git commands through github desktop but using git from terminal is standard followed in industry.

 ## Branching in GIT